These are answers to some of the most commonly asked questions about surgery. If the information you seek isn’t here, please contact us.

 What is a "scarless face-lift?"

 This is a new technique that tightens the face using radio frequency waves.
 Recently approved by the FDA, radio frequency doesn’t affect the skin, but targets the deeper tissues to stimulate collagen production.
 It takes three to six months to see results.
-It’s a terrific maintenance technology that can be used on the whole face.
-Dr. Copeland has started recommending it for patients who aren’t comfortable with surgery, especially for younger patients who are just starting to experience some facial softening.
-The procedure has no visible side effects or downtime, but it can be painful, so it requires anesthesia.
+It’s a terrific maintenance technology that can be used on the whole face and is recommended for patients who aren’t comfortable with surgery, especially for younger patients who are just starting to experience some facial softening.
+The procedure has no visible side effects or downtime.